How to Plan Your Online Advertising Campaign?

 It’s estimated that five times the amount of people that view your content will read your headlines, so it’s up to you and your creative powers to make sure that you’re maximizing this figure for the maximum amount of views.

-This is because internet users and potential customers will be browsing their social media feeds, online blogs, and your own website, see your headline and will make a snap decision of whether or not they want to watch your content, all based on that important first sentence.
+This is because internet users and potential customers will be browsing their social media feeds, online blogs, and your own website, see your headlines and will make a snap decision of whether or not they want to watch your content, all based on that important first sentence.

 Get this wrong, and nobody will want to click and watch your video.
 However, by investing the right amount of time and making sure that your headline is enticing, attention-grabbing and click-worthy, you can drive up your click-through rates and ensure that your video marketing campaign is a success.